home page

 Coordinators and Editors undertake not to use the contents of an article proposed for publication in their research without the written consent of the author.

-Ocula submits the contributions submitted for publication by the members of the Editorial Board and the Coordinators to the same anonymous and objective evaluation procedure, ,.
+The contributions submitted for publication by members of the Editorial Board or Coordinators undergo the same anonymous and objective evaluation procedure.

 Peer-review is a procedure that helps editors make informed decisions about proposed articles and allows authors to improve their contributions.